Frequently Asked Questions about Chabad

 Q: What does Chabad do on campus?

-A: Chabad helps provide Jewish students with their social, cultural and educational spiritual needs.
-Chabad provides kosher Shabbat and holiday meals free of charge to students that are legendary.
+A: Chabad helps provide Jewish students with their social, cultural and spiritual needs.
+Chabad provides Shabbat and holiday meals free of charge to students that are legendary.
 Rabbi Hirschy and Elkie Zarchi have extensive knowledge in many areas of Judaism and are ready to listen to your concerns and answer your questions.
 Most importantly, Chabad is your home away from home.